- Location: Ohio

 The BMV now allows drivers to register their emergency contact information with the agency.
 By doing so, you enable law enforcement officials to more quickly notify a family member, guardian, or friend if you're seriously injured in an accident, or are unable to communicate.
 Register for this service online or at any license agency location.

-You must self-certify your type of vehicle operation with the Ohio BMV by January 2014.
+You must now self-certify your type of vehicle operation.
 This means you must self-certify one of the following driving categories:

 - Non-Excepted Interstate

 - Excepted Interstate

 If you choose Non-Excepted Interstate, you must provide the BMV with a federal medical certificate.